smartrent/grizzly/README.md

 #### Connecting zipgateway to Grizzly

-`zipgateway` runs as a separate server, accessed over a TCP connection.
+`zipgateway` runs as a separate server, accessed over a DTLS (UDP over SSL) connection.
 Grizzly will automatically start this server.
 It assumes the executable is in `/usr/sbin/zipgateway`.
 If this is not the case, you can specify the actual location with

 ```elixir
 config :grizzly,